grafana/plugin-tools/docusaurus/docs/publish-a-plugin/package-a-plugin.md

    zip myorg-simple-panel-1.0.0.zip myorg-simple-panel -r
    ```

-1. Optional: Verify that your plugin is packaged correctly using [zipinfo](https://linux.die.net/man/1/zipinfo).
+1. Optional: verify that your plugin is packaged correctly using [zipinfo](https://linux.die.net/man/1/zipinfo).
    It should look like this:

    ```shell